vict0rsch/deep_learning/keras/README.md

 ```

-Using an Intel i7 CPU at 3.5GHz and an NVidia GTX 970 GPU, we achieve 0.9847 accuracy (1.53% error) in 56.6 seconds of training using this implementation.
+Using an Intel i7 CPU at 3.5GHz and an NVidia GTX 970 GPU, we achieve 0.9847 accuracy (1.53% error) in 56.6 seconds of training using this implementation (including loading and compilation).